Welcome to today's edition of the Rush 24-7 podcast.

 Kerry struggled with his position on the war throughout the 2004 campaign, and Bush attacked him consistently for supporting the war resolution but voting against the war funding.

-But he maintained that he was right to vote to give Bush the authority to use force to strengthen the president's hand in international negotiations.
+During the campaign, Kerry said repeatedly that he would not have invaded Iraq if he were in Bush's place, but he maintained that he was right to vote to give Bush the authority to use force to strengthen the president's hand in international negotiations.

-In August 2004, at an event at the Grand Canyon, Kerry said that uh he still would have voted for the war, even if he had known the United States would not find weapons of mass destruction in Iraq.
+In August 2004, at an event at the Grand Canyon, Kerry said that he still would have voted for the war, even if he had known the United States would not find weapons of mass destruction in Iraq.

 After the election, Kerry said he had misheard the question.

-In October, almost a year after the election, Kerry said for the first time that he had been wrong to vote to give the president the authority to remove President Saddam Hussein by force, said he was convinced by a variety of factors, including what he described as the Bush administration's manipulation of pre-war intelligence.
+In October, almost a year after the election, Kerry said for the first time that he had been wrong to vote to give the president the authority to remove President Saddam Hussein by force.

 But yesterday's speech, in which he flatly declared that the war was wrong and that his vote for the war resolution had been misguided, represented his most dramatic repudiation yet.

-Uh I I Well, they may have found his voice, but that's today.
+Well, they may have found his voice, but that's today.

 You're not in power.

-But these guys have made such a history out of it now that obstructionism has become um their byword.
+But these guys have made such a history out of it now that obstructionism has become their byword.

-Let's go to the audio sound bites.
+Let's go to the audio soundbites.

 We'll start with number five.

-Uh this is Hillary getting booed at the Take Back America convention in Washington.
+This is Hillary getting booed at the Take Back America convention in Washington.

-Uh what am I leaving out?
+What am I living out?

-Uh uh education what am I living out?
+What am I living out?

 Here's Hillary.

-I do not think it is a smart strategy, either for the president to continue with his open-ended commitment, which I think does not put enough pressure on the new Iraqi government, nor do I think it is smart strategy to set a date certain.
+I do not think it is a smart strategy either for the president to continue with his open-ended commitment, which I think does not put enough pressure on the new Iraqi government, nor do I think it is smart strategy to set a date certain.

 I do not agree that that is in the best interest of our troops or our country.